 All grounding is designed to establish a low-impedance ground-fault return path to the power source, which is necessary for actuating the overcurrent protection device.
 To accomplish grounding of all components, the cables and accessories used to acquire data are effectively bonded to the ground plane, which is then bonded to the system earth ground in order to provide a return path for any ground faults.
 This also provides a zero potential reference to minimize electrical noise from high frequency RF sources.

-7. Anti-Aliasing Filters
+7. Use Anti-Aliasing Filters

+While strictly speaking Aliasing isn’t noise, it negatively impacts measurements by distorting waveform data.
+Aliasing occurs when the sampling frequency isn’t fast enough to account for high frequency content in the signal.
 When determining the sample rate for a data acquisition system, the sample rate must be at least twice that of the maximum frequency of interest per the Nyquist sampling theorem.
 In order to prevent aliasing, one must ensure that there the signal does not contain any frequencies above half the sample rate.
 Anti-aliasing filters can be implemented either in software using oversampling or on the front end of the data acquisition module.

 There are many additional considerations that experienced consultants and vendors can help identify.
 Sensors and other electrical components often have special instructions that must be adhered to.
 One example we see frequently is that AC drives require special consideration for grounding and shielding of associated cables to effectively reduce noise generated by the drive.
 The motor cable should be shielded and ground wires grounded at both the drive ground terminals as well as the motor terminal box.
 Motor cables for motors larger than 30 kW (40 hp) require symmetrically constructed grounding conductors in the cable for optimal electrical performance.
 Motor cable shielding should also be grounded at both the motor and drive ends using the 360 degree shielding method.
 A good vendor should be able to help identify these considerations during the purchasing process, but attention should be paid to the documentation that comes with the parts.

 Every system is different, so a more in-depth study into each noise problem for your specific application may be required in order to effectively reduce or eliminate a noise issue.
 Many problems with test equipment can be accounted for up front if your design team has the right experience and understands your end goals.
 This is far more cost effective and provides better results than fixing them during debug.
-Speak with a Genuen associate today to find out how we can help you to design your next system.
+Speak with a Genuen engineer today to find out how we can help you to design your next system.

 Real-time test cells encompass a wide array of applications, ranging from simple dynamometers to complex multi-axis servo-hydraulic simulators.
 The goal of all these test systems is to apply a load or strain on the device under test (DUT) to validate its performance.
 The results indicate characteristics of the DUT such as efficiency, durability, and operating limits.